In the summer of 2017, I knew a man named Joe Bevilacqua.

 “It is a mystery as to how dolphins can hear”

 QUA-NAM, therefore, is a Latin word that means “how” and is the translation of “as to how”, that is the phrase underlying the last part of Zodiac’s name.

 Pliny’s sentence about dolphins, present in almost all the Latin dictionaries in which “quanam” is found (not reported here for brevity), is only the last of the many references to water encountered during the decryption, purposely colored in blue.
 Below is the complete list:

 - ANETHEKE, inscription in a temple of Poseidon, god of the Sea

 It was seen that the letter contains two other references to water in clear text: “Blue Meanies”, who are the Beatles antagonists in the movie “Yellow Submarine”, and the phrase: “I was swamped out by the rain”.

 That “flood” of citations is consistent with a surname ending with ACQUA.

-Furthermore, as for the “taurus symbol” of Harappa, also the part of the decryption of Zodiac’s name relating to the word “acqua” is compatible with the solution of the riddle of the Halloween card.
+Furthermore, as for the “almost 8” of Harappa, also the part of the decryption of Zodiac’s name relating to the word “acqua” is compatible with the solution of the riddle of the Halloween card.